-- A copy of the "receipt notice" you received from the U.S. Government when you submitted your immigrant visa application.
-You only to provide this if you are applying for a Work Permit after you submitted your immigrant visa application.
-If you apply for permanent residence at the same time as your Work Permit, you do not need to send in a receipt notice.
+- A copy of the receipt notice you received from the U.S. government when you submitted your immigrant visa application.
+You only need to provide this if you are applying for a work permit after you submitted your immigrant visa application.
+For example, 150 days after USCIS confirms that they have received your asylum application.
+If you apply for permanent residence at the same time as your work permit, you do not need to send in a receipt notice.

 If you have never had a work permit before, you will also need to send one of the following forms of identification documents with your Form I-765:

-- A copy of your Birth certificate from your home country and a copy of a photo ID
+- A copy of your birth certificate from your home country and a copy of your photo ID.

 - A copy of some other national identity document that has your photo or fingerprint on it.

-USCIS charges a $410 fee to process Form I-765.
+USCIS charges a $410 fee to process most I-765 forms.
 If you are applying for "Deferred Action" (for example, if you are a DACA recipient), you must also pay an $85 biometrics fee.
 These fees change regularly, so be sure to double-check USCIS's fee schedule for the most up-to-date amount before you file.

 Some immigrants do not need to pay the fee when they file Form I-765.
-For example, immigrants applying to adjust status to a Green Card do not have to pay the I-765 filing fee.
+For example, immigrants applying to adjust status to a green card do not have to pay the I-765 filing fee.
+If you’re filing an initial asylum work permit application, you also do not have to pay the filing fee or the biometrics fee.
+However, if you are renewing an asylum work permit with Form I-765, you do need to pay the filing fee or apply for a fee waiver.
 Check the instructions for Form I-765 for a full list of immigrants who do not need to pay the fee.

-You can pay the fee by money order, personal check, or cashier's check made out to the U.S. Department of Homeland Security.
-If you are filing at a USCIS Lockbox facility, you can pay with credit or debit card by submitting Form G-1450, Authorization for Credit Card Transactions with your Form I-765.
+You can pay the work permit filing fee by money order, personal check, or cashier's check made out to the U.S. Department of Homeland Security.
+If you are filing at a USCIS Lockbox facility, you can pay with a credit card or debit card by submitting Form G-1450, Authorization for Credit Card Transactions with your Form I-765.
 Service centers can't process credit card payments.

-You cannot file Form I-765 by mail.
-That means that if you submit it with an application for immigration status (like a Green Card), you should probably file your entire application by mail.
+Though there are limited exceptions, immigrants in most categories cannot file Form I-765 online.
+That means that if you submit it with an application for immigration status (like a green card), you should probably file your entire application by mail.
 The address where you will send your application depends on where you live, where you want to have any necessary visa interview, your reason for filing Form I-765, and even which mail carrier you use to submit your application.
 Make sure that you carefully review the USCIS website's addresses so that you get your application to the correct location.

 Make a complete copy of everything in your packet, including the checks, before sending it to USCIS.

 If you've never worked in the United States before, you'll need to get a Social Security number (SSN) and a work permit to work legally.
-Thankfully, Form I-765 allows you to apply for a Social Security number, or a replacement Social Security Card, at the same time as your work permit.
-All you will need to do is check the option on your Form I-765
+Thankfully, Form I-765 allows you to apply for a Social Security number, or a replacement Social Security card, at the same time as your work permit.
+All you need to do is check the option on your Form I-765.

 Working in the U.S. comes at a price, though — you'll have to pay U.S. payroll and income taxes just like everyone else.

 Many immigrants who come to the United States for one reason end up staying for another.
-For example, you might come as a student and then fall in love with and marry a U.S. Citizen.
-You could also come on a Work Visa and end up getting a job with a company other than the one that initially sponsored you.
+For example, you might come as an asylum seeker and want to stay in the U.S. long-term to live and work.
+You could also come on a work visa and end up getting a job with a company other than the one that initially sponsored you.
 Whatever the case, if you have a status that allows you to work and you want to switch to another status for any reason, you will need to submit a new Form I-765.

-It's essential to avoid any gaps in employment authorization and remember that your immigration work permit only lasts one year.
-The good news is that you can renew your Work Permit up to 180 days before your current one expires.
-It's a good idea to renew as soon as possible, even if you think that USCIS will approve you for a new status before your current Work Permit expires.
+It's essential to avoid any gaps in employment authorization and to start the work permit renewal process well ahead of your permit’s expiration date.
+The good news is that you can usually renew your work permit up to 180 days before your current one expires.
+For certain statuses like asylum, you can renew your work permit any time after USCIS approves your previous application.
+Whatever your status, it's a good idea to renew as soon as possible, even if you think that USCIS will approve you for a new status before your current work permit expires.

 Don't let this happen to you.
-All you need to do to renew is file another Form I-765 with proof that you are still eligible for a Work Permit.
-You'll also need to include the supporting documents listed in Step #3 above, and pay the renewal fee listed in Step #4.
-Renewing usually takes about 150 days to process, so renew sooner than you think you should.
+All you need to do to renew is file another Form I-765 with proof that you are still eligible for a work permit.
+You'll also need to include the supporting documents listed in Step 3 above and pay the renewal fee listed in Step 4.
+Renewals can take USCIS 150 days or longer to process, so renew sooner than you think you should.

 - You made a mistake on your application.
 If you filled out Form I-765 incorrectly, forgot to sign it, or didn't send the correct supporting documents, USCIS may reject your application.

-If USCIS rejects your Work Permit application because of a mistake or eligibility reason, it would be good to speak with an immigration attorney.
+If USCIS rejects your work permit application because of a mistake or eligibility reason, it’s advisable to speak to an immigration attorney or seek legal aid.
 You can often reapply if you are eligible, but doing so after a rejection can be tricky.
 It's best to get the advice of an expert so that you can get approved and start working.
-You can find an attorney or legal aid agency, many of whom can help you for free, on the government website USA.gov.
+Our free tool can help you connect with an attorney if USCIS denies your work permit application.